Aksingh1205/prepwise/README.md

 # prepwise
-A fullstack interview preparation platform built in nextjs , react , vapi, google gemini api and firebase.
+A fullstack interview preparation platform built in nextjs , react , vapi, google gemini api and